-Let’s take a closer look at the essential things you need to know about Christian marriage readiness.
+Let’s take a closer look at the essential things about Christian marriage readiness that might help you interpret the signs you are ready to get married.

 What is Christian marriage readiness?